Jarrettgohxz/onepa-badminton-courts-finder/README.md

 # NOTICE

 This script is created in a way that it does not disrupt the onepa.gov.sg and related servers/services.
 It is only used to remove the hassle of manually finding courts from the website, which is really tiresome.
-Even though this script is significantly faster than the manual method, it is made to be safe and not disrupt the servers.
+Even though this script is significantly faster than the manual method, it is made to be safe and not disrupt the services.